-Carers tell us that getting some a break from caring can make a real difference, giving them a chance to have some time to themselves.
-Not everyone can take a conventional break, and that for some the traditional short break is not always the best option for the them or the person they care for.
+Carers tell us that getting a break from caring can make a real difference, giving them a chance to have some time to themselves.
+Not everyone can take a conventional break, and that for some the traditional short break is not always the best option for them or the person they care for.

 What is 'Time 2 Be'?